-The solution here is to only buy a house when you are able to put a 20% down payment.
+The solution here is only to buy a house when you can put a 20% down payment.
 By doing so, not only will you enjoy a lower monthly mortgage payment, but you won’t have to pay PMI.

 Big houses are beautiful, especially if you’ve been living in an apartment.
 But don’t go overboard when you’re looking for homes to buy.

 You should use a mortgage calculator to calculate how much house you can afford.
 Then, stick to your budget and get a house that is too big.

 Even though the bank may be willing to give you a loan on an expensive house, don’t take the bait.
 They are banking on you not being able to afford the high payments, and soon enough, your dream home will be theirs.

 How much house can you afford?
 Only get a mortgage payment that is one-third or less than your monthly income.

 Keep in mind that I mean principal, interest, homeowners insurance, and county taxes combined!

 First-time home buyers should avoid buying a house that needs a lot of work.